 1 The pump has no separate coupling hence is dismantled quickly for repairing the rotating assembly.

-2 No dismantling of suction and discharge piping is required for pump rotating assembly.
+2 No dismantling of suction and discharge piping is required for removal of pump rotating assembly.

 3 No coupling is used for connecting pump and motor, hence there’s no power transmission loss.